Alfred, Duke of Saxe-Coburg and Gotha: Early life

-Alfred was born on 6 August 1844 at Windsor Castle to the reigning British monarch, Queen Victoria, and her husband, Prince Albert, the second son of Ernest I, Duke of Saxe-Coburg and Gotha.
+Alfred was born at 7:50 am on 6 August 1844 at Windsor Castle to the reigning British monarch, Queen Victoria, and her husband, Prince Albert.

 Nicknamed Affie, he was second in the line of succession to the British throne behind his elder brother, Albert Edward, Prince of Wales.

-Alfred was baptised on 6 September 1844 by William Howley, Archbishop of Canterbury, in the Private Chapel at Windsor Castle.
-His godparents were his mother's first cousin, Prince George of Cambridge (represented by his father, the Duke of Cambridge); his paternal aunt, the Duchess of Saxe-Coburg and Gotha (represented by Alfred's maternal grandmother, the Duchess of Kent); and his maternal uncle, the Prince of Leiningen (represented by the Duke of Wellington).
+Alfred was baptised on 6 September by William Howley, Archbishop of Canterbury, in the Private Chapel at Windsor Castle.
+His godparents were his mother's first cousin, Prince George of Cambridge (represented by his father, the Duke of Cambridge); his paternal aunt (by marriage), the Duchess of Saxe-Coburg and Gotha (represented by Alfred's maternal grandmother, the Duchess of Kent and Strathearn); and his maternal uncle, the 3rd Prince of Leiningen (represented by the Duke of Wellington).

-Alfred remained second in line to the British throne from his birth until January 1864, when his older brother Albert Edward and sister-in-law Alexandra had their first child, Prince Albert Victor.
+Alfred remained second in line to the British throne from his birth until January 1864, when his elder brother Albert Edward and sister-in-law Alexandra had their first child, Prince Albert Victor.
 Alfred became third in line to the throne and, as Albert Edward and Alexandra continued to have children, Alfred was further demoted in the order of succession.